Jasiel-Stark8/AIrticle/README.md

 └── 📄 .gitignore                # List of files/folders to ignore in version control
 ```

+## 🛠️ Technologies

+- **Languages**:
+  - Python (Primary backend language)
+  - JavaScript (Frontend scripting)
+  - HTML (Webpage structure)
+  - CSS (Styling)

+- **Frameworks**:
+  - Flask (Backend server handling)
+  - Bootstrap (Responsive frontend styling)

+- **API**:
+  - OpenAI GPT-4 (Content generation)

+- **Database**:
+  - PostgreSQL (Reliable storage solution)

+- **Deployment**:
+  - Docker (Containerization solution for reproducible builds)
+  - Vercel (For front-end deployment and serverless functions)

+- **Version Control**:
+  - Git (Codebase version tracking)
+  - GitHub (Code repository and collaboration)

+---

+---
+## 📖 User Guide

+### **1. Sign Up/Log In**:
+- **Description**: Our platform offers simple email and password-based authentication.
+New users can quickly create an account, and returning users can seamlessly log in.
+- **Steps**:
+  - **Sign Up**: Navigate to the sign-up page.
+Enter your email and create a password.
+Submit the form to register.
+  - **Log In**: Navigate to the log-in page.
+Enter your registered email and password.
+Submit the form to access the dashboard.

+### **2. Dashboard**:
+- **Description**: The user dashboard is a centralized area where users can access saved articles and initiate new content generation requests.
+- **Steps**:
+  - Once logged in, the dashboard is the primary view.
+Here, you can see a list of your saved articles.
+  - Click on an article title to view, edit, or export the article.
+  - Use the "Generate New Content" button to start the content generation process.

+### **3. Content Generation**:
+- **Description**: Input topics or keywords to receive AI-generated content.
+You have the option to edit the content directly on the platform.
+- **Steps**:
+  - From the dashboard, click on "Generate New Content."
+  - Input your topic or keywords in the provided field.
+  - Click "Generate" to receive AI-produced content.
+  - You can now edit the content as you see fit, with changes being automatically saved.

+### **4. Export**:
+- **Description**: After finalizing the content, users have the option to save their articles in multiple formats including DOC, DOCX, PDF, and TXT.
+- **Steps**:
+  - Navigate to the article you wish to export.
+  - Choose the desired format from the "Export As" dropdown.
+  - Click the "Export" button.
+Your article will be downloaded in the selected format.

+---

 ## 🎉 AIrticle PRO (COMING SOON)

 > For more features and priority support, consider upgrading to our PRO version.